-I accept Blue Cross and Blue Shield.
+I accept Blue Cross Blue Shield and Aetna.
 I am considered an out-of-network provider for all other insurance companies.
 If your plan offers out-of-network benefits, some insurance companies may reimburse you directly for a portion of your costs after you’ve paid me.
 I accept cash, check, debit, credit, HSA and FSA cards for payment of co-pays and fees.

 What if I’m looking specifically for a therapist to testify in court for my divorce, child custody, or DSS case?